Accessibility Settings Skip to main content

 Town and Parish Council Survey Results

 The results of this survey are used to shape policing priorities.
-144 Town and Parish Councils took part in the most recent survey which was online for three months.
+182 Town and Parish Councils took part in the most recent survey.

 2022 Town and Parish Council Survey.